 Let’s consider evil, again.

-A brief etymological study reveals that from about 1400, evil was understood to mean “actions that were morally sinful” and therefore actions deemed to go against the will of God.
+A brief etymological study reveals that from about 1400, evil was understood to mean: actions that are morally sinful, and therefore actions deemed to go against the will of God.

 Unless of course, as I found out in my middle school history class, the bad guys generally think they are also the good guys.
 Not much help there.